Juan Flavier

 Juan Martin Flavier (/tl/; June 23, 1935 – October 30, 2014) was a Filipino physician and politician.
-He served as the Secretary of Health under President Fidel V. Ramos from 1992 to 1995, and was later elected to the Senate, serving from 1995 to 2007.
+He served as the secretary of health under President Fidel V. Ramos from 1992 to 1995, and was later elected to the Senate, serving from 1995 to 2007.

 Early life

 Flavier was born in Tondo, Manila.
-He was born in a very poor family to semi-literate parents.
-He eventually moved to Baguio where he finished his secondary studies at the Baguio City National High School.
-He is trained as a doctor and received his Doctor of Medicine degree from the UP College of Medicine at the University of the Philippines Manila in 1960 and Masters in Public Health from the Bloomberg School of Public Health at Johns Hopkins University in 1969.
+He was born into a very poor family to semi-literate parents.
+He eventually moved to Baguio, where he finished his secondary studies at the Baguio City National High School.
+He trained as a doctor and received his Doctor of Medicine degree from the UP College of Medicine at the University of the Philippines Manila in 1960 and a Master of Public Health from the Bloomberg School of Public Health at Johns Hopkins University in 1969.

 He was known for his short stature at only 1.50 meters (4 ft 11 in).

 Career

-"Doctor to the Barrios"
+Doctor to the barrios

 Flavier went to serve poor rural barangays in Nueva Ecija and Cavite as a "doctor to the barrios".
 He was a "country doctor" for 30 years.
-His work was recognized and he was appointed president of the Philippine Rural Reconstruction Movement. in 1967.
+His work was recognized, and he was appointed president of the Philippine Rural Reconstruction Movement in 1967.
 From 1978 to 1992, he was president of the International Institute of Rural Reconstruction.

-Department of Health
+Secretary of health (1992–1995)

-In 1992, Philippine President Fidel Ramos appointed Flavier Secretary of the Department of Health.
-During his term, he initiated various health programs such as "Lets DOH it", "Yosi Kadiri",Oplan Alís Disease, Kontra Kolera, Stop TB, Araw ng Sangkáp Pinoy, Family Planning and Doctor to the Barrios Program.
-During his term barangay health workers were organized.
+In 1992, Philippine President Fidel Ramos appointed Flavier as Secretary of the Department of Health.
+During his term, he initiated various health programs such as "Let's DOH It!", "Yosi Kadiri", Oplan Alis Disease, Kontra Kolera, Stop TB, Araw ng Sangkap Pinoy, Family Planning, and the Doctor to the Barrios program.
+During his term, barangay health workers were organized.
 He served as Secretary of the Department of Health until 1995.
 He was regularly rated one of the most popular government officials and his department one of the most effective.
-He was perhaps the most popular Secretary of Health.
+He was considered one of the most popular Secretaries of Health.